AnChiLuo/Deformation-estimation-for-ExMicroscopy-Image/README.md

 # Deformation-estimation-for-ExMicroscopy-Image
 Following Abbe's diffraction limit, the resolution of optical microscopy is limited to 200 nm.
-This tool warps PyElastix
+This resolution is not enough for modern biologists to observe the intracellular phenomenon or subcellular structure.
+Expansion microscopy(ExM) solves this problem by expanding biological samples through the polymer system, which provides investigators higher resolution without using specialized equipment, such as electron microscopy.
+The expansion procedure should be isotropic to avoid structre deformation.
+One way to evaluate the isotropy of ExM is computing the deformation vector field between images(before/ after ExM) via a nonrigid registration process.
+After the

-Here we provide a tool for
+To quantify the isotropy of ExM, we calculated the deformation vector field between the images via a nonrigid registration process (fig. S3).
+From this vector field, we quantified the root-mean-square (RMS) error of feature measurements post-ExM.